FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 function startDepositExit(uint256 nonce)
 ```
 Exit procdure for deposits that have not been spent.
 Deposits are purely identified by their `nonce`.
 The caller's address must match the owner of the deposit.
-A valid exit must satisfy the same constraints listed above for normal utxo exits.
+A valid exit must satisfy the same constraints listed above for normal utxo exits except confirm signatures.
 Deposits exits are also collected into their own seperate queue from normal transcations.
-This is because of the differing
-priority calculation.
+This is because of the differing priority calculation.
 The priority of a deposit is purely it's nonce while the priority of a utxo is calculated from it's location in the child chain.

 <br />